aestream/aestream/README.md

 # aedat - address event encoding library

-This repository contains a decoder and simple viewer for the AEDAT 3.1 format as defined [here](https://inivation.com/support/software/fileformat/#formats).
-In addition it provides support for converting polarity events into a libtorch sparse tensor.
+aedat contains unofficial decoders for the AEDAT 3.1 and 4.0 formats used by the dynamic vision sensors of iniVation.
+In addition it provides support for converting polarity events into pytorch sparse tensors, thereby providing a building block for using dynamic vision sensors in conjunction with pytorch based machine learning algorithms.

 ## Dataset viewer